Sriiishtiiiii/AI_Powered_3D_Custom_Tee/README.md

 # Overview
 <br>
 The AI-Powered 3D T-Shirt Color Picker is a sophisticated web application that allows users to select and customize the color of 3D t-shirts.
 This app leverages advanced AI technology, particularly OpenAI's API, to offer users intelligent color suggestions based on their preferences.
 The application also provides real-time 3D rendering of t-shirts, giving users an interactive and seamless customization experience.
-This shit is sooo awesome
+This shit is sooo awesome because its designed by Srishti!!!!
 <br>
 <br>